Setting up Docker and Docker Compose

 Optional hardening steps

-By default, users cannot set user services to run at boot time.
+• Allow Docker processes to be long-running and not get terminated on User-shell logout Users cannot set user services to run at boot time by default.
 The admin must enable this on an individual basis for each user.
 From the documentation:

 sudo loginctl enable-linger $(whoami)

+• Prevent Docker daemon crashes to terminate the processes.
 By default, when the Docker daemon terminates, it shuts down running containers.
 You can configure the daemon so that containers remain running if the daemon becomes unavailable.
 This functionality is called live restore.
 The live restore option helps reduce container downtime due to daemon crashes, planned outages, or upgrades.